wlto/music-visualizer/README.md

 ## Music Visualizer

 [Demo Link](https://music-visualizer-private-copy.vercel.app/)
-> Notes: Please wait for around 2-3 seconds for everything to load properly and then click on the artboard to play :)
+> Notes: Please wait for around 2-3 seconds for everything to load properly and then click twice on the artboard to play :)

 ## Tech stack